CNN’s Don Lemon regrets saying Nikki Haley past her ‘prime’

 Haley tweeted out a video of the CNN exchange on Thursday, saying “liberals can’t stand the idea of having competency tests for older politicians to make sure they can do the job.
 BTW, it’s always the liberals who are the most sexist.”

-Haley also retweeted other anti-Lemon comments from conservative politicians and media figures.
+Haley also retweeted other anti-Lemon comments from conservative politicians and media figures, and moved quickly to take political advantage.

+She emailed a fundraising appeal to supporters, decrying Lemon as a “CNN liberal,” including a link to the clip.

+“We must fight these liberal attacks,” Haley’s campaign wrote.
+“They hate conservative women the most.”